 Mary Magdalene, Thaddeus, and James son of Alphaeus

-After being set free by Jesus, Mary Magdalene became a slightly secondary character as she began following the Messiah along with two other secondary characters, Thaddeus and James son of Alphaeus (“Young James”).
+After being set free by Jesus, Mary Magdalene became a slightly secondary character as she began following the Messiah along with two other secondary characters, Thaddeus and James son of Alphaeus (“Little James”).
 They all attended the wedding at Cana, where Mary revealed a little bit about her past while Thaddeus disclosed that he had met Jesus while working on a construction project.
 In a private conversation, Thaddeus told Mary that he became a stonemason even though his father was a smith because Thaddeus liked the fact that chiseling stone was more final and once the first cut was made, the block would never be the same.
-Also, it was suggested that Mary and Thaddeus might be forming a closer relationship with each other.
-Later, Young James disclosed to Simon that he was originally going to sing in a temple choir before Jesus called him.
+Later, Little James disclosed to Simon that he was originally going to sing in a temple choir before Jesus called him.

 Thomas and Ramah